HamzMas/AIPhotoGenerator/README.md

 # AIPhotoGenerator

-A simple webpage for AI Photo Generation that takes a prompt and sends it to OpenAI's API for a response.
+A simple web application for AI Photo Generation that takes a prompt and sends it to OpenAI's API for a response.